 An email database is a fast, effective marketing and sales tool.
 Though returns are not as robust as direct mail, email marketing is much more cost efficient.
 Businesses can see up to $44 for every dollar they spend on email marketing.
 And a user-friendly, feature-rich database lets you provide valuable information to customers, prospects and others with ease.
 Your database offers significant financial return on investment by helping to build trust, authority and loyalty.
 But over time, subscribers to your list change email addresses or your message simply gets lost in the shuffle.
-It can be difficult to maintain your database, let alone expand it.
+It can be difficult to maintain your database, let alone expand it into other existing software.
 Give these tips a try, and watch your subscriber list grow and thrive.

 1. Create unique, specific content.

 Build on past content and provide information readers can’t easily find with a little research.
 Your newsletter and other email content must stand out by providing fresh perspectives on topics users want to read about.
 Drilling down to a specific area is one way to help ensure that subscribers look forward to seeing your company’s name in the ‘from’ field of their next email.